Find Affordable College Courses

 A rank of #3 on this year’s list means Oakland Community College is a great value for culinary arts students working on their undergraduate certificate.
 Oakland Community College is a fairly large public school located in the suburb of Bloomfield Hills.

-As a testament to the quality of education it offers, FVTC also is in the top 10% of our Best Culinary Arts Undergraduate Certificate Schools in the Great Lakes Region ranking.
+In addition to its great value ranking, FVTC is in the top 10% of all schools on our Best Culinary Arts Undergraduate Certificate Schools in the Great Lakes Region list.

 Full Culinary Arts at Fox Valley Technical College Report